microsoftgraph/msgraph-sdk-powershell/src/Files/v1.0/docs/Get-MgGroupDriveBundle.md

 # Get-MgGroupDriveBundle

 ## SYNOPSIS
-Retrieve the metadata for a [bundle][] based on the unique ID of the bundle.
+Retrieve the metadata for a bundle][] based on the unique ID of the bundle.
+This API is supported in the following [national cloud deployments.

 ## SYNTAX